cgeo/cgeo.github.io/development.md

 Nightly builds can cause all kinds of crashes and malfunction.
 Please report such bugs, but don't expect us to deliver a fix right afterwards.
 If you need stable functionality, use the normal build.

-The "light" version is without MLKit translator.
-It is therefore smaller and without a non [FOSS](https://wikipedia.org/wiki/Free_and_open-source_software) part.
+The “Light” version does not include the MLKit translator.
+It is therefore smaller and contains fewer non-[FOSS](https://wikipedia.org/wiki/Free_and_open-source_software) parts than the normal version.

 Please be aware: